 13 Ensure staff have safe rest spaces to manage and process the physical and psychological demands of the work.
 14 Ensure that all staff have access to psychological support.
 15 Continue to provide and evaluate the national health and wellbeing programme.
 16 Identify and proactively support staff when they go off sick and support their return to work.
 17 Ensure that workplaces offer opportunities to be physically active and that staff are able to access physical activity throughout their working day.
-18 Make sure line managers and teams actively encourage wellbeing to decrease work- related stress and burnout.
+18 Make sure line managers and teams actively encourage wellbeing to decrease work-related stress and burnout.
 19 Every member of NHS staff should have a health and wellbeing conversation.
-19 20 Every member of NHS staff should have a health and wellbeing conversation.
-All new starters should have a health and wellbeing induction.
 20 All new starters should have a health and wellbeing induction.
-20 21 All new starters should have a health and wellbeing induction.
-Provide a toolkit on civility and respect for all employers.
+21 Provide a toolkit on civility and respect for all employers.
+22 Pilot an approach to improving staff metal health by establishing resilience hubs.
+23 Pilot improved occupational health support in line with the SEQOHS standard.
+FLE EXIBLE WORKING Action 1 Be open to all clinical and non-clinical permanent roles being flexible.
+2 All job roles across NHS England and NHS Improvement and HEE will be advertised as being available for flexible working patterns.
+3 Develop guidance to support employers.
+4 Cover flexible working in standard induction conversations for new starters and in annual appraisals.
+5 Requesting flexibility - whether in hours or location, should (as far as possible) be offered regardless of role, team, organisation or grade.
+6 Board members must give flexible working their focus and support.